ptshih/ohsnapserver/README.markdown

 How to use Git
 ---
-* git status
-  check status of repo
+* check status of repo
-* git add .
+    git status

-  add all files to be committed
+* add all files to be committed git add .

+* commit all files
-git commit -am "your commit message" commit all files git pull get most recent changes from origin/master git push push all locally committed changes to origin/master git reset HEAD --hard in case your shit is all fucked up, this will reset it (careful to not lose local stuff that isn't committed yet)
+    git commit -am "your commit message"

+* get most recent changes from origin/master git pull

+* push all locally committed changes to origin/master git push

+* in case your shit is all fucked up, this will reset it (careful to not lose local stuff that isn't committed yet) git reset HEAD --hard

 Cool Git .profile Stuff
 ---
     # Set git autocompletion and PS1 integration